+ Profile + Job

 It may seem like extra work, but having a professional presentation will really help to set you apart from other babysitters that may be interviewing for the same job.
 It's little things like having an organized portfolio that could be the difference between landing a new babysitting job or not.

-You should be able to get photocopies and all of the supplies that you need at your local office supply store for around $1 per portfolio.
+You should be able to get photocopies and all of the supplies that you need at your local office supply store for around $1 - $2 per portfolio.

-Spending $1 on each family might seem like a lot if you don't have a job right now.
+Spending $1 or $2 on each family might seem like a lot if you don't have a job right now.
 But your first paid babysitting shift will more than cover the costs from all of your interviews.
 If you're a younger babysitter who is short on cash, ask a parent for help in getting your babysitting business off the ground.

 To have all of your babysitting documents ready at all times, consider making a babysitting binder.
 I go over it in detail in my article: The Ultimate Babysitting Binder.